bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 * Temperature Accuracy: +/- 0.1 C
 * Pressure Accuracy: +/- 100 mbar
 * Max Sampling Rate: 1 Hz
-* Battery Life: ~ 100 hours
+* Battery Life: ~ 100 hours (3.7v 4400 mAh)

 Battery life ultimately depends on the battery that you use.
-This build uses a 3.7v 44000 mAh LiPo, but you can find larger or smaller batteries that will fit your needs.
+A 3.7 6000mAh LiPo will give you approximately 160 hours of battery life when sampling at 1 Hz.
 It is recommended that you stick with the 3.7v LiPo JST-PH connector family.

 ## Build Instructions